ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/features/keywords/index.md

 ## Global keywords

+> **Note**
+> You can also load keywords from external sources, you can read about it in the
+> `*FeaturesKeywordsLoaders` article.

-Sometimes it is necessary to create links to third-party documentation or just to other sites, to create such links you can use global keywords that can be declared in the configuration file, you can read about it in the `*GettingStartedConfiguration` article.
+Sometimes it is necessary to create links to third-party documentation or just to other web-sites, to create such links you can use global keywords that can be declared in the configuration file, you can read about it in the `*GettingStartedConfiguration` article.